yomidevs/yomitan/README.md

 5. Click on individual kanji in the term definition results to view additional information about those characters, including stroke order diagrams, readings, meanings, as well as other useful data.

     <img src="resources/images/search-popup-kanji.png" width="300" alt="popup with kanji details">

+To further enhance your Yomitan experience, it's worth [integrating with Anki](./docs/anki-integration.md), a spaced-repetition flashcard program to help solidify the words you encounter

 ## Contributing